-NPP National Delegates Conference to kick-start on Friday - Ghana News Agency — Nigeria Today
+New Patriotic Party : NPP holds national delegates conference - Pulse.com.gh — Nigeria Today

 |

-Accra, Aug.
-24, GNA – The ruling New Patriotic Party (NPP) would hold its 2017 National Annual Delegates Conference from Friday, August 25 to Sunday, August 27, in Cape Coast in the Central Region under the theme: "NPP, Delivering on our Promises; our …

-NPP holds national delegates' conference tomorrow
+New Patriotic Party : NPP holds national delegates conference

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.